-Maria de Lourdes Dieck Assad, dean emeritus and professor of economics at EGADE Business School at Tecnológico de Monterrey, sits down with AACSB's EVP and chief officer of the Americas, Michael Wiemer, to talk about the role of Latin American business schools in global prosperity.
+María de Lourdes Dieck Assad, former dean emeritus and professor of economics at EGADE Business School at Tecnológico de Monterrey and now vice president for Hemispheric and Global Affairs at the University of Miami, sits down with AACSB's EVP and chief officer of the Americas, Michael Wiemer, to talk about the role of Latin American business schools in global prosperity.

 [00:39] The role, what business schools have been doing in Latin America, is precisely generating the kind of leadership, meaning leaders that can really implement the actions for businesses and for all kind of organizations that will allow that development around them.

 [00:59] Latin America is really in need of high rates of growth—but more importantly, high rates of inclusion, because poverty levels on the people that are marginalized are very high compared, of course, to developed regions of the world.

 [01:17] What are we doing about it?
 We are really incorporating in our programs elements of how to be socially responsible, with examples, with learning experiences or experiential learning, where the students are put very close to that reality.
 Because, if we don't do that, they become isolated from that real world, where they have to impact if we want to drive global prosperity.

 [01:49] Incorporating in the curricula, these items, these components that will allow them to reflect, to have critical thinking, of what is my role.

 [02:03] Because I have this great opportunity to have this kind of education, and society is waiting for me as a responsible leader, a leader that will drive prosperity, which is the only way to allow sustainability of our region, and I would say of the world, in the near future.

 [02:23] The only reason that I see today why there are voices against globalization is because we have been unable, as a world, to allow more global prosperity around us.
 If we are agents of global prosperity, then we wouldn't have the problems that we are seeing against globalization.